Thomas Dongan, 2nd Earl of Limerick: Governor of New York

 Statue of Thomas Dongan in Dongan Park adjacent to Dongan Place, Poughkeepsie, NY, dedicated June 1930 by NY Governor Franklin D. Roosevelt.

 On 22 July 1686, Governor Dongan granted Albany a municipal charter, now known as the Dongan Charter.
 Almost identical in form to the charter awarded to New York City just three months earlier, the Albany charter was the result of negotiations conducted between royal officials and Robert Livingston the Elder and Pieter Schuyler.
 The charter incorporated the city of Albany, establishing a separate municipal entity in the midst of the Van Rensselaer Manor.

 Dongan established the boundary lines of the province by settling disputes with Connecticut on the East, with the French Governor of Canada on the North, and with Pennsylvania on the South, thus marking out the present limits of New York State.
 Regarding Canada, it was necessary to secure the friendship of the Iroquois.
 This became the subject of a deal of correspondence between Dongan and his counterpart to the north. "...[C]ertainly our rum doth as little hurt as your brandy and in the opinion of Christians is much more wholesome."
 Dongan, along with Lord Howard of Effingham, Governor of Virginia, journeyed to the Iroquois nation around Albany in 1684, and convened assembly with them, garnering support, and approval.
 He was called "corlur" by the Iroquois Chief, a term from the Irish language "Coṁairleoir," used in Parliamentary deference to the Speaker, and meaning "advisor."

 Dongan established the first post office in New York in 1686 with the objective of promoting better communication between the American colonies.
 In a 1687 report on the colony to the Committee on Trade in London, he also presciently described its remarkable early religious heterogeneity, which only grew across the centuries: "Here bee not many of the Church of England; few Roman Catholicks; abundance of Quakers preachers men and Women especially; Singing Quakers, Ranting Quakers; Sabbatarians Antisabbatarians; Some Anabaptists, some Independents; some Jews; in short of all sorts of opinions there are some, and the most part of none at all."
+Dongan opened a chapel near the site of the old United States Custom House and, after three Jesuit priests were admitted to the colony, the first Catholic Mass in the city was celebrated on 30 October 1683.